May 6, 2026

 This downloads an Ubuntu cloud image in the qcow2 format. qcow2 is QEMU’s disk image format: instead of representing a raw block device byte-for-byte, it stores the virtual disk in a regular file and allocates space as data is written.
 It also supports features like snapshots, compression, and backing files, which makes it common for VM and cloud images.

 The extension is .img, but if you inspect the file with qemu-img info noble-server-cloudimg-arm64.img, you’ll see that it’s a qcow2 format.
-So now, we repeat the previous command, but we add a new drive from a file:
+Now we repeat the previous command, but we add a new drive from a file:

 qemu-system-aarch64 \